Gokul-Majeti/Supermarket-Management-System/README.md

+# Supermarket Management System
+Welcome to Supermarket Management system Project!

+If you like the repo do ⭐ it.

-# Supermarket-Management-System
+# Project Overview

-A database-driven project designed to manage supermarket operations efficiently.
-It includes structured SQL tables and constraints for handling employees, suppliers, products, categories, purchase orders, billing, and payments.
-It serves as a complete backend model for real-world supermarket workflows.
+The Supermarket Management System is designed to provide a centralized and efficient solution for managing all core supermarket operations.
+It streamlines tasks such as product management, inventory tracking, supplier coordination, employee records, purchase orders, customer billing, and payment processing.
+By leveraging a structured relational database management system, the project ensures accurate data handling, smooth workflow automation, and reliable transaction management—making supermarket administration more organized, scalable, and effortless.